eustasy/howtoubuntu.org/how-to/burn-an-iso-to-a-cd-or-dvd-in-ubuntu.md

 ---
 title: How to Burn an ISO to a CD or DVD in Ubuntu
 breadcrumb: burn an iso to a cd or dvd
-excerpt: Brasero can easily burn .iso files to CDs or DVDs in Ubuntu with any compatible optical drive.
 ---

-## How to Burn an ISO to a CD or DVD

 An .iso file is an image of a CD, DVD, or BluRay disc.
 It is a way of storing files in a computer as if they were on a disc.
 Unfortunately, individual files are not accessible easily, but can be extracted like a zip archive.